Dr. Viral Prajapati

 Surgery for cholesteatoma is usually performed as an inpatient or day-care procedure.

-Complete Removal of Growth
+Complete Removal Of Growth

 Eliminates the cholesteatoma safely